dzmitry-lahoda-awesome/awersome-fsharp-projectional-coding/README.md

 # Projectional coding

-Code all external calls, contracts, integrations interactively in original language of system, and then do proper F# generations and usage.
+Code all external calls, contracts, integrations interactively in original language of system.
+Then do proper F# generations and usage.

 - like language projection generators (generators which generate representation of windows COM api to feel it as native as possible) https://docs.microsoft.com/en-us/uwp/winrt-cref/winmd-files , but for broader set of problems